- Small cohort of students

 section of the website.

-The Creative Sector and Entrepreneurship/ Introduction to Culture and Economy/ Understanding Research/Writing Art and Culture/Creative Enterprise Development/ Work Organisation and Production in Culture and Creative Enterprise/ Option Modules
+15 credits: The Creative Sector and Entrepreneurship/ Introduction to Culture and Economy/Understanding Research/ Writing Art and Culture/Creative Enterprise Development/Work Organisation and Production in Culture and Creative Enterprise/ plus a further 30 credits from Elective modules

 60 credits: Dissertation/Creative Development Project.